-'Scotland Yard' also knew Wentworth as 'Rupert Barton', giving him the rank of 'Inspector' for services rendered.
+'Scotland Yard' knew Wentworth as 'Rupert Barton', giving him the rank of 'Inspector' for services rendered.
 He was also a 'Lieutenant' in the 'FBI'.

 Wentworth was an accomplished pianist, violinist, sports car enthusiast and fluent in several languages.